Newcastle Stadium: Origins and opening

-The site chosen in 1928 was the area near Walker that was undergoing extensive change at the time; the stadium plot had previously contained garden allotments and the north section of a football ground.
+In 1927 an area of land in Byker was selected for a new greyhound stadium.
+The site had previously been a racecourse for trotting, that had been laid out 1899 and a football team called Newcastle City had played on the site from 1912 to 1914.
+The stadium plot had previously contained garden allotments and the north section of the football ground.
 The stadium was constructed just south of the Fossway, east of Tunstall Avenue and west of the large garden allotments that ran alongside Roman Way.
+The transfer of the lease to the Greyhound Racing Association was arranged in June 1927.

 The resident kennels were constructed right next to the Fossway and sat directly on the route of Hadrian's Wall.
 The kennels were very large and accommodated the greyhounds that would supply both Brough Park and Gosforth in later years.
 On the south side of these kennels was the tracks third and fourth bends.
 The stadium had a main stand on the home straight with licensed club facilities and a smaller stand on the back straight, also with licensed club facilities.
 In addition to the stands there were several tote buildings located on the home straight and between bends three and four next to the tote indicator and coffee bar.

 Brough Park became the second greyhound stadium in Newcastle because the Tyneside Sports Stadium Ltd opened a track to the south of Scotswood Bridge called the White City Stadium just 28 days previous.
 The opening night was on 23 June 1928 with the first ever race being won by a greyhound called Marvin at odds of 3-1.